-An active learning strategy used to immerse learners in a scenario designed to provide opportunities to engage in critical thinking and problem solving.
+Simulation is an active learning strategy used to immerse learners in a scenario designed to provide opportunities to engage in critical thinking and problem solving.
 Human patient simulators capable of physiologic responses to interventions present realistic yet safe patient care practice situations.
 Faculty members design specific scenarios to assist students in meeting course objectives.
 The simulation lab is made to resemble a variety of patient care settings including an emergency department and hospital.

 Evaluation is an important part of the health care profession.
 Students participate in the evaluation process to provide data and practice their professional role.
-To promote continued improvement and funding, all students and faculty members complete evaluations of the effectiveness of the SCE.
+To promote continued improvement and funding, all students and faculty members complete evaluations of the effectiveness of the simulation experience.
 Suggestions and comments have also been valuable in creating one of the best simulation labs in the region.

-POST SCE ASSIGNMENT
+POST SIMULATION ASSIGNMENT

 Some students may be assigned activities following the simulation to further enhance the learning experience.
 Examples include reflective journaling, writing care plans or selecting community resources.